everydayrain/imagined_realities/content/blog/docker-trouble.md

 ## Conclusion
-As I mentioned, I've been leaning towards Lazyjournal these past few days.
-Hope this quick survey of tools to reveal Docker logs has been useful.
+Well, I've been using Oxker a lot lately, I think because of ease of getting to the logs.
+As I said above, I am starting to use Lazyjournal a bit more, as I like how it aids in sifting through what can be a container's idiosyncratic log report information (its like you have to learn a new tech stack with each new container).
+I hope this quick survey of tools to reveal Docker logs has been useful.
 Should you want to connect, feel free reach out on {% linkprimary "Mastodon", "https://infosec.exchange/@anthro_packets" %}.